Hungry (The X-Files): Plot

 In Costa Mesa, California, a young man named Donald Pankow approaches the drive-thru of a Lucky Boy fast food restaurant.
 Despite the restaurant being closed, Pankow angrily demands service.
 The sheepish fast food attendant tells the man to drive to the next window, where he is attacked and violently pulled out of his car.
 Pankow's body is later discovered with the brain removed from the skull.
 Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) are assigned to assist the local police in their investigation.

 The only clue found at the scene is a Lucky Boy employee button.
 Mulder and Scully check all of the employees and discover that one of the clerks, Derwood Spinks (Mark Pellegrino), is missing his button.
 Scully suspects Spinks after it is discovered he has a criminal record.
 Mulder, however, believes that the victim's brain was removed by a proboscis, and suspects another employee, Rob Roberts, of committing the murder.
-Rob, who is actually a mutant human who wears a disguise to hide his true physical body, subsists on brains in order to survive.
-When Rob's landlady, Sylvia Jassey, is trailed by a private investigator (Steve Kiziak), Rob kills him and eats in order to placate his hunger, which begins to get more and more uncontrollable.
+Rob, who is actually a mutant human who wears a disguise to hide his true physical body, sustains himself by consuming brains.
+When Rob's landlady, Sylvia Jassey, is trailed by a private investigator (Steve Kiziak), Rob kills and eats him in order to placate his hunger, which begins to get more and more uncontrollable.